chaos-polymtl/lethe/doc/source/examples/dem/silo/silo.rst

 .. code-block:: text

-  mpirun -np 32 dem_3d silo_Golshan.prm
+  mpirun -np 32 dem_3d silo-Golshan.prm

 .. warning::
 	This example takes approximately 48 hours on 32 cores.
 This high computational cost is because of the long time of the simulation (40 s).